Shredder42/gator/README.md

-# *GATOR*
+# **gator**

-*GATOR* is a Blog Aggregator that allows users to follow their favorite RSS feeds!
+**gator** is a Blog Aggregator that allows users to follow their favorite RSS feeds!

-Users can add and follow as many feeds as they like. *GATOR* then collects and stores posts from these feed in a PostgreSQL database.
+Users can add and follow as many feeds as they like. **gator** then collects and stores posts from these feed in a PostgreSQL database.
 Users are then able to view summaries in the command line and access the full post via the provided URL.

-*GATOR* requires Postgres and Go
+**gator** requires Postgres and Go

-*GATOR* can be installed as a CLI command using `go install`
+**gator** can be installed as a CLI command using `go install`

 The available commands for GATOR are listed below:
 ### Users